 There are four main steps in the dental implant process, three of which occur under the care of our Tampa-area oral surgeons.
 They will take the time to answer any questions or concerns you may have.

 - Examination: The doctor will examine your mouth using x-rays, images, or impressions to determine if you are a good candidate for dental implants and discuss your options.
-They will evaluate the underlying bone and number of implants needed to develop a precise treatment plan that includes extractions and bone grafting if necessary.
+They will evaluate the underlying bone and number of dental implants needed to develop a precise treatment plan that includes extractions and bone grafting if necessary.

-- Extractions: If a tooth is severely damaged or decayed, or you are preparing for implant-supported replacement options, these teeth will be extracted prior to implant surgery.
-You may be able to have immediate implant placement, or surgery will be scheduled for a few weeks later once the empty socket has filled in with new bone.
+- Extractions: If a tooth is severely damaged or decayed, or you are preparing for dental implant-supported replacement options, these teeth will be extracted prior to dental implant surgery.
+You may be able to have immediate dental implant placement, or surgery will be scheduled for a few weeks later once the empty socket has filled in with new bone.

-The final step is restoration, the process by which the prosthesis that serves as the visible part of your new tooth is secured to the implant.
+The final step is dental implant restoration, the process by which the prosthesis that serves as the visible part of your new tooth is secured to the dental implant.
 A temporary crown may be placed following surgery for aesthetic purposes until osseointegration is completed.
-Once the implant and bone have fused, a restorative dentist will attach the permanent crown that is crafted to the precise size, shape, and color necessary to blend in with adjacent teeth.
+Once the dental implant and bone have fused, a restorative dentist will attach the permanent crown that is crafted to the precise size, shape, and color necessary to blend in with adjacent teeth.

 Supporting Treatment for Dental Implants

 - Sinus Lift: The lack of bone separating the sinuses from the mouth in some patients could prevent the placement of dental implants.
-Without addressing this problem, implant surgery cannot begin in the first place.
-A sinus lift is a unique take on bone grafting that increases this barrier and “raises” the maxillary sinuses, giving the implants enough room and enough material with which to be safely placed.
+Without addressing this problem, dental implant placement cannot begin in the first place.
+A sinus lift is a unique take on bone grafting that increases this barrier and “raises” the maxillary sinuses, giving the dental implants enough room and enough material with which to be safely placed.

 Are Dental Implants Safe?

 Dental implants have been safely used for tooth replacement and restoration for more than 50 years.
-The titanium used for the implant is biocompatible and non-toxic, so it is readily accepted by the body.
+The titanium used for the dental implant is biocompatible and non-toxic, so it is readily accepted by the body.
 The risk of rejection is incredibly low at around 2% to 5%, and the benefits of replacing missing teeth are significant.

 Is Dental Implant Surgery Painful?